monadicsystems/monadicsystems.github.io/post8.md

   write @Text $ "Hello " <> name
 ```

-You can also define query parameters, optional parameters, etc. See the implementation [here]() if you're interested.
+You can also define query parameters, optional parameters, etc. with the `p` quasiquoter.
+See the implementation [here]() if you're interested.
 I'll probably write more about this quasiquoter in a future blog post.

 Anyways, let's compare the final result with Sinatra, the poster boy of Method-Path-Handler style frameworks.